 - Culture: An effective CMS is founded on a culture of compliance.
 The Code of Conduct sets down the minimum expectations of the Board of Directors and CEO of Swisscom Ltd, which are communicated throughout the Group in the course of management work and day-to-day collaboration.

-- Risks: Swisscom identifies compliance risks arising from its business activities and from regulatory and legislative changes.
+- Risks: Swisscom identifies and defines compliance risks based on its business activities as well as on regulatory and legal requirements and any corresponding amendments.
 It assesses these risks and manages them using suitable measures.

 - Organisation: The Board of Directors has defined the minimum tasks of Compliance.
 The Group Executive Board and the management boards of the subsidiaries have defined further tasks and responsibilities and provide the resources required for an effective CMS.